 I just want to boldly proclaim who Jesus is.
 And for those who feel like it’s wrong, hey, that’s no problem.
 Don’t listen.
 But for those who have ears to hear and a heart that knows, let the gospel go forward.

-Berglund: I know one thing that’s been really important to you in your ministry has been mentoring other women in the faith.
+Berglund: I know one thing that’s been really important to you in your ministry is mentoring other women in the faith.
 Can you talk a little about that?

 Olthoff: Absolutely.
 I believe it was Andy Stanley, the pastor out of Alpharetta, Georgia, who said, “Do for the one what you wish you could do for all.”

 I remember being a 25-year-old female in church—having these leadership, preaching, teaching and evangelistic gifts, being passionate about developing people—but there was no one to develop me.
 And in a culture, in a church, in a time where it was wrong, I just had to figure it out for myself and stumble my way through.